jcordova/observe-point.quiz/README.md

 # observe-point.quiz

-This is a very basic project which demonstrates how test REST API service call (end-points) using Rest-Assured JAVA Library.
+This is a very basic project which demonstrates how REST API service end-point(s) can be tested in an automation fashion using Rest-Assured JAVA Library.

-I worked on this mini project during a weekend for a job interview's quiz.
+I worked on this mini project during this past weekend as a job interview's quiz.

 ## Requirements
 * JAVA 8 (JDK 8)